openstack-archive/fuel-plugin-vmware-dvs/docs/install_guide/user.rst

    DVS plugin support only symmectric ICMP interaction.
 If your host can ping destination host, it means the destination host can ping your host by reverse rules.

-#.
-Sometimes the error at log files happens "Cannot complete operation due to concurrent
-   modification by another operation." due to absence of concurrent access to modify resources by vSphere.
-Do not panic.
-Driver has special wrapper for this exception.